Social Prescribing

 Who is it for?

-• Young People who may feel isolated & want support to meet other people
+• feel isolated and want support to meet other people

-• Young People who may feel low or a bit anxious and might feel better joining a social group
+• feel low or a bit anxious and might feel better supported joining a social group

-• Young People who may have a long term chronic health condition which would be helped through community activities
+• have a long term chronic health condition which would be helped through community activities

-• to find support or advice with practical issues such as money or housing
+• need support or advice with practical issues such as money or housing

-• Young People who may want help and support with their wellbeing and education.
+• want help and support with their wellbeing and education.

 How does it work?

-Social prescribing is not designed to replace medical support, but getting involved with local groups & activities can help you get better and feel better faster than medicine alone.
+Social prescribing is not designed to replace medical support, but getting involved with local groups andactivities can help you get better and feel better faster than medicine alone.

-Friendship groups, sporting groups, arts & crafts, community youth provision, access to advice about health and wellbeing, training & education or information about managing your health.
+Friendship groups, sporting groups, arts and crafts, access to advice about health and wellbeing, training and education or information about managing your health.

 In summary

-Once we get the referral a Link Worker will contact you within a few days.
-They will arrange to meet you at a place where you feel most comfortable (such as GP surgery, school or your home).
+Once the social prescribing team receives the referral a link worker will contact you within a few days.
+They will arrange to meet you at a place where you feel most comfortable.

 Together you will agree a plan to access the groups and services you have chosen which may include them coming with you for the first time.